The BoRG-$JWST$ Survey: Abundance and Mass-to-light Ratio of Luminous $z=7-9$ Galaxies from Independent Sight Lines with NIRSpec: Comparison to the Literature

 Our galaxy number densities at $z\sim8$ are nearly an order of magnitude higher at (M$_{UV} \lesssim -22$) compared to the ground-based results from \citet{bowler_lack_2020}.
 Even our strict lower limits, based solely on spectroscopic confirmations (white symbols in Figure \ref{uv-lf}), remain significantly higher.
 The ground-based survey by \citet{bowler_lack_2020} covered a substantially larger area of $\sim 6$ deg$^2$ compared to the combined area of the parent programs for BoRG-\jwst\ at $z\sim8$, which is $\sim 0.4$ deg$^2$.
-While the larger area suggests lower cosmic variance, the BoRG-\jwst\ survey's observations from independent sight lines ensure a robust representation of galaxies at these redshifts.
+While the larger area suggests lower cosmic variance, the BoRG-\jwst\ survey's observations from independent sight lines ensure a robust representation of galaxies at these redshifts resulting in a $\sim9\%$ lower cosmic variance effect at the brightest magnitudes (M$_{UV} \sim -23$).
 Possible explanations for the discrepancy may include the inherent challenges of ground-based observations in detecting significant numbers of galaxies at these bright magnitudes, or the use of more conservative selection methods to avoid contamination.
 This also suggests that our NIRSpec observations may capture a population of luminous galaxies not fully accounted for in previous studies.